webrecorder/browsertrix/docs/user-guide/review.md

 ### Resource Comparison

 The resource comparison tab displays a table of resource types, and their [HTTP status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) count grouped by "good" and "bad".
-100–300 range status codes are assigned "good", 400–500 range status codes are assigned "bad".
+2xx & 3xx range status codes are assigned "good", 4xx & 5xx range status codes are assigned "bad".
 Bad status codes on crawl indicate that a resource was not successfully captured.
-Bad status codes on replay that were not present when crawling usually indicate a replay issue.
+Bad status codes on replay that marked good when crawling usually indicate a replay issue.

 !!!
 Tip "Caveats"
     The number of resources may be higher on replay due to how components of ReplayWeb.page re-write certain request types.
 A discrepancy alone may not be an indicator that the page is broken, though generally it is a positive sign when the counts are equal.